1. Clone the repository

 Verify

-.envis a file, not a directory:ls -la .env # Should show: -rw-r--r-- (file), not drwxr-xr-x (directory)Check that the volume mount is working:
+.envis a file, not a directory:ls -la .env # Should show: -rw-r--r-- (file), not drwxr-xr-x (directory)Verify the application user can write to it:

 Manual Configuration (Advanced)